erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 TextFileVal2 = [88,76,55,44,99,121 .......... a lot of characters here ....]
 ```

-The Erlang representation for "BMPString" and "UniversalString" is either a list
+The Erlang representation for `BMPString` and `UniversalString` is either a list
 of ASCII values or a list of quadruples.
 The quadruple representation associates
 to the Unicode standard representation of characters.
 The ASCII characters are
-all represented by quadruples beginning with three zeros like \{0,0,0,65\} for
+all represented by quadruples beginning with three zeros like `{0,0,0,65}` for
 character 'A'.
 When decoding a value for these strings, the result is a list of
 quadruples, or integers when the value is an ASCII character.